ElieRu/ElieRu/README.md

 ## :woman_technologist: About Me :

-I am a Full Stack Developer

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I contribute to open-source projects.
+I’m an aspiring software engineer with a strong foundation in Vue, React, Nextjs, mySql, mongoDb and Laravel.
+Eager to leverage my skills and knowledge to contribute to innovative projects and grow professionally.

 ## :woman_technologist: My Tech Stack :